-Geri-cat-rics: Aging Cat Issues
+Aging Cat Issues

 The Matriarchal Cat

-MyGuy and I generally hold old school beliefs about pets.
-We feel that a family that takes the responsibility for an animal should shelter, feed, and love it.
-However, we do not agree with taking extraordinary measures or expensive measures (sorry, Betty White.)
-I guess we would hang a DNR – “Do Not Resuscitate” – sign on the collars of all our pets.
-Therefore, taking a pet cat for hip replacement, chemotherapy, or a cardiac pacemaker is neither in our schema nor in our budget.
+However, he says he does not agree with taking extraordinary or expensive measures to maintain the health of a pet (sorry, Betty White.)
+I guess he would hang a DNR – “Do Not Resuscitate” – sign on the collars of all his pets.
+Therefore, taking a pet cat for hip replacement, chemotherapy, or a cardiac pacemaker is neither in his plans nor budget.
 In theory, that is.
-This is our philosophical position.
+This is his philosophical position.
 In practice, I suspect it will be tested.

-For all her prior time in the family, The Goddess had been the quintessential aloof cat.
+For all her prior time, The Goddess had been the quintessential aloof cat.
 She reeked of independence and strength.
 No one could bribe The Goddess to sit with a human.
 She never wanted to do that.
-Now, though, she leaps to the arm of the chair every time MyGuy calls to her.
+Now, though, she leaps to the arm of the chair every time a human calls to her.
 This is very pleasant, but also very unusual.
 In my motherly worrying brain, I wonder if The Goddess knows her days are limited and thus deigns to show us affection?
 Furthermore, she permits me to hold her, kind of.
 Formerly, The Goddess led me on quite a chase if I ever wanted to hold her.
 Now, she has either slowed down sufficiently enough that my cat-catching average has improved or maybe she even wants to be caught so that her tired, achy little body can share warmth from the human holding her.
 Obviously, I worry about such things and ponder these events in my heart.

 Cat Resting on Chair Arm